A Cheap Way To Live. How a Florida Man Saves Money and Grows Rich, 1894 – Pioneers of Florida

-The article titled ‘A Cheap Way To Live.
-How a Florida Man Saves Money and Grows Rich’ was published on September 9, 1894 in The Indianapolis Journal.
-Several newspapers of the same year also republished it.
-How well business wise Bill Palmer did after the “interview” we don’t know.
-To this day, we could not find any followups or any additional information about him.
-We hope you enjoy the article and assorted photographs taken in 1880s.
-Unfortunately, there is not so many photographs taken in the St. Lucie River area during that period, mostly the Indian River, but the photographs we collected and the article will give you a glimpse of Florida settlers’ life between 1880 and 1897.
+The article titled “A Cheap Way to Live: How a Florida Man Saves Money and Grows Rich” was published on September 9, 1894, in The Indianapolis Journal.
+Several other newspapers that year also republished it.
+How well Bill Palmer fared in business after the “interview,” we do not know.
+To this day, we have not found any follow-up articles or additional information about him.
+We hope you enjoy the article and the accompanying photographs taken in the 1880s.
+Unfortunately, very few photographs were taken in the St. Lucie River area during that period—most were from the Indian River region—but the images we have collected, along with the article, offer a glimpse into the lives of Florida settlers between 1880 and 1897.

 “Are ye goin’ in fer locating In this country, stranger?” he began as he caught me eying him rather curiously.
 “If ye are, ye’ll find it the cheapes place to live in the whole United States.
 I’ve tried it all about in four different States and I know what I’m talking about.”